khulnasoft-lab/design.khulnasoft.com/contents/components/forms.md

 Todo: Add live component block with code example (optional)

+### Disabling vs. hiding fields

+The user goal when interacting with a form should be taken into account when deciding whether a field needs to be disabled or hidden from the interface.

+**Disable** a field if a user does not have access grants for an item, but still needs disclosure to it.
+The field is still displayed in the form, but cannot be edited.
+If it can become editable to the user (depending on certain conditions, like pressing a button or completing another field), it should stay disabled until then.

+Disabled fields give extra thought for the user about why it is not available.
+The visual distinction between disabled/enabled fields should be very explicit and clear.
+Be sure to always include a [Help text](#help-text) below the field, explaining why it's disabled.

+**Hide** a field if a user doesn’t need disclosure or access to an item.
+This option is relevant specifically for system security measures when some information should not be available in the user interface.

+Hiding fields allows for progressive disclosure.
+For example, as the user enters data in a form or makes a selection, more fields may be displayed or hidden, but the user only has to focus on the necessary fields to complete a task.

+The page layout will need to adapt to display the revealed form fields, but this approach is more consistent, avoids distraction, and lowers the user's cognitive load.

+When in doubt, hide a field instead of disabling it.

 ### Help text

 Help text can be used as additional instructions to the user when filling in the form.
 It should be: